Get Started with Pardot Lightning App

 - Describe how Pardot differs from other Salesforce marketing tools.

 Even in this brief introduction to Pardot, you’re probably already swimming in buzzwords and business jargon, so let’s simplify it.
-Pardot helps move your visitors and prospects through a sales funnel.
-The funnel begins when you create marketing materials to generate interest in your products and ends when qualified prospects are assigned to a sales rep.
+Pardot helps move your leads through a sales funnel.
+The funnel begins when visitors interact with marketing materials you created to generate interest in your products and ends when qualified prospects are assigned to a sales rep.

 Now we’ll define the funnel stages plus a few other marketing automation terms to start.